makbarramadhan62/System-Administrasi-Server/UTS/Ujian Tengah Semester  (Windows Server) Dokumentasi.md

 <img src="aset foto/8confDNS_1.png" alt="8confDNS_1"/>

-If the DNS Server is not already installed in your case, you can install it with same step like installing active directory.
-You just need to select **DNS Server** in the tab **server roles**.
-To make sure the DNS is installed properly, i will make some configuration.
+If the DNS Server is not already installed in your case, you can install it with select **DNS server** and continue it same step like installing active directory.
+To make sure the DNS is installed properly, i will make some configuration to check it.

 - Open the **DNS** in the **tools**, and you will see the **DNS manager** window.